 The ‘Group By’ property groups the resulting data according to the specified attribute.

-SELECT Name, Age FROM Patients WHERE Age > 40 GROUP BY Age ORDER BY Name;
+SELECT Name, Age FROM Patients WHERE Age > 40 GROUP BY Name, Age ORDER BY Name;

 There are a lot of built-in math functions like COUNT and AVG which provide basic functionalities of counting the number of results and averaging them respectively.